ttwongwork/GitMICPUB/This-is-going-to-be-a-super long-title-that-hopefully-gets-displayed-properly2/testing.md

 5. [Assign licenses](../fundamentals/licenses-assign.md) as appropriate for your testing.

-## Azure portal policy configuration
+## Azure portal policy configuration content only
 [Create and assign app protection policies](../apps/app-protection-policies.md) in the [Azure portal's Intune blade](https://portal.azure.com/?feature.customportal=false#blade/Microsoft_Intune_Apps/MainMenu/14/selectedMenuItem/Overview).
 You can also create and assign your [app configuration policy](../apps/app-configuration-policies-overview.md) in the Intune blade.

 > [!NOTE]